This Web Page is: King Edward's School (Last revised 1/2/09)

 prayers and formal occasions.

-other boys in Shell ‘C’.
-We were seated
+placed with 22 other boys in Shell ‘C’.

-in alphabetical order and I teamed up with my neighbour, whose surname was
+We were seated in alphabetical order and I teamed up with my neighbour,

-nicknamed him “Slimy”, but he was an expert at easing new boys into school
+schoolboys had nicknamed him “Slimy”, but he was an expert at easing new boys

 In accordance with tradition at boys’ schools we all called each

-Christian names were regarded as “cissy” and kept top secret until any
+names were regarded as “cissy” and kept top secret until any lasting

 career.
 Meanwhile, if, in the first